 People pick their beliefs based on their belongings.

-That’s why more scientists aren’t going to help people conservatives change their mind on global warming.
+That’s why more scientists aren’t going to help people conservatives change their minds on global warming.

 Instead, we need more conservatives to embrace the cause of global warming, showing people that it’s OK to do something about global warming and still be a conservative.